OrnitOnGithub/school/History/Russian-Revolution/notes.md

   - Mostly women.
 They were asking for better libing conditions
   - The revolt was so big, the tsar asks the army to shoot down the manifesters.
 Army refused.
     - This started the revolution.

+- Soviet
+  - association of workers.
+  - In every factory, a group of people would be the "soviets".
+  - The soviet is the expression of communists.
+  - Will support provisional government as long as they accept their shit
+    - Nope doesn't work

+- Provisional government is not tackling the problem of Land
+  - 90% of land for 1%

+- The Octover revolution
+  - Unlike February, this is planned.
+  - Sieze all strategical points to control city
+  - Power was taken in one day (almost)